Why We Need To Hire LGBTQ People To Help Build The Metaverse

 Bonus: We’ve already been hanging out in the metaverse for years.
 Let us help you figure out what makes people authentically gather and connect online.

-Why Queer People Embrace The Internet
+Why Queer People Embrace the Internet

 “Queer folks and historically marginalized or minoritized groups have often found reprieve in marginal spaces,” they say.
 “I remember as a queer young person myself gravitating toward MySpace and Livejournal, gathering places in the web 2.0 era.”